-NOTE: Make certain all power to the spa is OFF and all water has been drained from the spa before you continue.
+NOTE: MAKE CERTAIN ALL POWER TO THE SPA IS OFF and all water has been drained from the spa before you continue.

-- Use a wrench to remove the Pump Drain Plug located on the front of the pump housing.
-Allow all water to drain out, then replace the Pump Drain Plug. - 2.
-It is necessary to remove all water from interior plumbing.
+- Unscrew the Pump Drain Plug located on the front of the pump housing.
+Allow all water to drain out, then replace the Pump Drain Plug. - It is necessary to remove all water from interior plumbing.
 Remove the two screws securing the suction cover, then remove the suction cover. - Close the suction with a 1-1/2" NPT "freeze plug" (available at your local hardware store).
 Then use a shop vacuum to blowout the water by inserting the hose in the bottom of the filter canister forcing water back through the jets. - 4.
 Loosen union on pump and leave them loose.